 - The applicant holds a Canada-Ukraine Authorization for Emergency Travel (CUAET) permit.

 To request expedited processing, employers must send an email with relevant information to employerservices@gov.sk.ca.
-You can check the JAL processing times on the SINP Processing Times page, where the standard service time is 6 weeks.
+You can check the SINP job approval letter processing time or SINP JAL processing time on the SINP Processing Times page, where the standard service time is 6 weeks.

-Once the JAL is issued, you must provide it to the foreign worker so they can apply for a SINP work permit.
+Once the Saskatchewan JAL is issued, you must provide it to the foreign worker so they can apply for a SINP nomination approval letter and work permit.

-If your employee is not currently working or is no longer working in Saskatchewan, the JAL is valid for 6 months from the date of approval and can be extended.
-However, if your employee is currently working in Saskatchewan, the JAL is only valid for 60 days and cannot be extended.
+If your employee is not currently working or is no longer working in Saskatchewan, the Job Approval Letter SINP is valid for 6 months and can be extended.
+However, if your employee is currently working in Saskatchewan, the JAL is valid for 60 days and cannot be extended.

 SINP Update: Saskatchewan Temporarily Stops Accepting New JAL Applications

-Update as of February 18, 2025: Saskatchewan has temporarily stopped accepting new Job Approval Letter (JAL) applications.
+Update as of February 18, 2025: Saskatchewan has temporarily stopped accepting new Job Approval Letter (JAL) applications under SINP.

 - The reason for this suspension is to revise the SINP stream criteria and reallocate the reduced quota, which has been cut by 50%.